Employee Newsletters

 People love GIFs; they evoke emotions where words fall short.
 That’s why more and more people are using animated GIFs in email in addition to their social media.

 GIFs can make your emails more engaging and visually appealing.
-They can make an email’s content stand out amidst the countless emails a person receives in a day.
+They can make your email content stand out amidst the countless emails your employees receive in a day.

 Graphics Interchange Format files—more commonly known as GIFs—are files that contain multiple images that play in quick succession, simulating a moving image.